dotnet/csharplang/proposals/roles.md

   ...
 - Otherwise, an attempt is made to process `E.I` as an extension method invocation.
 If this fails, `E.I` is an invalid member reference, and a binding-time error occurs.

-TODO one downside of this approach is that we stop once a method with proper name is found, even if it will be applicable.
-We could tweak the above rules (member access and simple names) by separating invocations.
 TODO Note: above rules prevent `underlying.M()` from binding to `LegacyExtension.M(this Role)`.

 #### Compatible substituted extension type